LAX - BCN

 The average price of all round-trip flights from Los Angeles to Barcelona-El Prat Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Los Angeles to Barcelona-El Prat, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+When flying from Los Angeles to Barcelona-El Prat, you should consider leaving on a Tuesday and avoid Wednesdays if you are looking for the best rates.
 For your return to Los Angeles, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Los Angeles to Barcelona-El Prat Airport?